MrAnyx/aop/python/README.md

 # Aspect oriented programming

-This project contains multiple example of how to use aspect in Python, PHP and Javascript (Typescript).
+This project contains multiple example of how to use aspect in Python.
 In order to make it work, you'll need to install some few libraries.

 ## Prerequisites

 - Python >= 3.9
 - pip >= 21.2
-- PHP >= 7.4
-- Composer
-- Typescript >= 4.4
-- Node >= 14.17
-- npm >= 6.14

 ## Python

-> 💡 Make sure to be in the `python` folder.

 1. Create the virtual environment